Condor-Performance-Modeling/how-to/llvm/LLVM_INVESTIGATION_SUMMARY.md

 ## How Fusions Defined in `.td` Files Get Applied

-TODO - other.td files (RISCVMacroFusion, RISCVProcessors???)

-Fusions defined in `.td` files, such as `RISCVMacroFusion.td`, are integrated into the LLVM compilation process through the `RISCVGenSubtargetInfo.inc` file.
-This file is auto-generated as part of the build process by the `RISCVCommonTableGen` target, using the TableGen tool.
-The `RISCVGenSubtargetInfo.inc` file contains important functionality for handling various processor-specific features, including macro fusion.
+Fusions defined in `.td` files, like `RISCVMacroFusion.td`, are used to optimize instruction scheduling in the LLVM compilation process.
+These fusions are integrated through the auto-generated `RISCVGenMacroFusion.inc` and `RISCVGenSubtargetInfo.inc` files, which are built using the `TableGen` tool via the `RISCVCommonTableGen` target.
+This file contains important functionality for handling various processor-specific features, including macro fusion.

 The core of the fusion application process lies in the `getMacroFusions()` function within the `RISCVGenSubtargetInfo` class, which is declared in the generated `RISCVGenSubtargetInfo.inc` file.
 This function collects all the macro fusion predicates that are enabled for the target processor based on its features.
 These predicates are added to a list of fusions that will be applied during the scheduling phase.
+All predicates used by `getMacroFusions()` function are defined in the `RISCVGenMacroFusion.inc` file.

 The `getMacroFusions()` function is called within `RISCVSubtarget.cpp` via the `getPostRAMutations()` method, which appends a fusion mutation to the instruction scheduler by calling `createMacroFusionDAGMutation()`.
 This setup allows LLVM to apply the appropriate fusion rules during instruction scheduling, optimizing the placement and pairing of instructions based on the target architecture's capabilities, as defined in the `.td` files and processed through `RISCVGenSubtargetInfo.inc`.

+Additionally, `RISCVGenSubtargetInfo.inc` contains processor-specific definitions, which allow LLVM to handle various aspects of the scheduling process.
+These processor definitions include configurations for resources, buffer sizes, issue width, and scheduling models.

 ## Multiple Instructions Fusions